arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 And that feeling of nothing-ness points to a truth about our self perception: it’s something that can be easily changed.

-So when you spend time alone, do so without your phone so that you can be fully in your own energy.
+When you spend time alone, try doing so without your phone so that you can be fully in your own energy.
 Then reflect on the personal strengths you have learned about through your personality research.
 Then ask, “What feels the most authentic to me right now?”

 Whatever feels the most authentic to you in the moment is who you are.
 Don't overthink it.
 Accept whatever deeply resonates with you.
 [Don't be afraid of stillness](https://arcadiapage.com/2023-11-27-Learning-to-appreciate-stillness/).
 In stillness is where you connect with what's possible and your true creative potential.